-These lesions can be removed in the office with only local anesthesia.
+Mole removal procedures can be performed in the office with only local anesthesia.
 Patient’s go home the same day with minimal discomfort.
 If a patient prefers, or if the lesion is in a sensitive location, IV sedation can be utilized as well.

 The size, shape and pathology of the lesion often dictates how it is removed.
 Most commonly, complete surgical excision is performed.
 This entails carefully orienting an incision along relaxed skin tension lines, the natural lines and creases of our body, which creates a scar that is barely perceptible once healed.
 The lesion is then completely excised and the wound is meticulously closed.
 This procedure takes anywhere from fifteen minutes to one hour.

 Another option for removal of raised lesions in particular is shave excision.
 This entails slicing the lesion off so that it is flush or even with the surrounding skin.
 This often does not completely remove the lesion but can provide an excellent cosmetic result with no obvious scar.